xtv-online/srs-low-latency-docker/README.md

 ```

 # Usage
 The container exposes port 1935 (the RMTP port).
-Streams can be created using an RTMP streaming encoder such as [OBS](https://obsproject.com/) or FMLE.
+Streams can be created using an RTMP streaming encoder such as [OBS](https://obsproject.com/), [FMLE](https://offers.adobe.com/en/na/leap/landings/fmle3.html) or [Teradek Live:Air Solo](https://itunes.apple.com/us/app/live-air-solo-stream-live/id1051147032?mt=8).
 The stream should have the following settings:

 ```
 rtmp://<address>/live/<stream_key>